FREQUENTLY ASKED QUESTIONS

 Will JOG A DOG build my dog's rear/front quarters and topline?

 Building muscle requires resistance.
 If you want to build muscle utilize the 11 degree incline.
 If you do not wish to build muscle and only want to work on your dog's movement or provide a cardiovascular workout then do not use the incline.
 Trotting your dog on the 11 degree incline will provide a full body workout.
 You are not isolating muscle groups so your dog will build muscle in both the front and rear quarters to include the topline.
-Competing products typically have an incline feature but it is very minimal.
+Some competing products typically have an incline feature but it is very minimal.
 We recommend an 11 degree incline for an optimal workout.

 At what age should a dog discontinue the use of a JOG A DOG?